apiaryio/api-blueprint/Tutorial.md

                     "content": "String contents"
                 }

 Resource Model is an example representation of the Gist resource.
-It can be referenced later at any point where a response (or request) payload is expected.
+It can be referenced elsewhere at any point where a response (or request) payload is expected.
 A resource model has *exactly* the same structure as a response payload.
 In this case it also includes additional description.
 A Resource Model may not include a response status code.

 <a name="refer_model"></a>
 #### Referring the Resource Model